IvanHdzF/SheeterScript10008000/README.txt

-1.-Have a config file with the name of the character you wish to do weapon comparisons 2.-Run pip install -r requirements.txt on the root folder
+1.-Have a config file with the name of the character you wish to do weapon comparisons 2.-Run pip install -r requirements.txt on the root folder (CMD)
 3.-Add the most recent gcsim.exe on the root
-.-Run the scripts in order:
--writer makes the configs you want to use
--optimizer handles the subs
--runner displays them in a table
+4.-Run
+python SS18.py